Why do you think we’re writing this article?

 The point being, you need to put energy into all traffic sources.

-That said, let’s start with search engine optimization.
+Let’s start with search engine optimization.

 A Powerful Combination: Using Google Analytics and Search Console to Improve Content Marketing